utrustdev/xMoney-Crypto-for-WooCommerce/README.md

 ### Adding code to the repo

 If you have a fix or a feature, submit a pull-request through GitHub against `master` branch.
 Please make sure the new code follows the same style and conventions as already written code.

+### Contributors

+- The first release of this plugin was written by a third-party contractor: [HelloDev](https://github.com/hellodevapps)
+- Utrust Dev team

 ## Publishing